Crunch-io/scrunch/docs/order.md

 ### Creating new Groups

-The **Hierarchical Order** structure always has at least one main group which contains the top-level variables in the hierarchy; it can also have nested sub-groups with more variables within them.
+The **Hierarchical Order** structure always has at least one main group which contains the first-level variables in the hierarchy; it can also have nested sub-groups with more variables within them.
 The **scrunch** library terms this main group the **_root_** group.

 New groups can be inserted into the hierarchy by means of the `create`